Dyslexia –Frequently Asked

 contact them and say, “come back I know where I’ve gone

 wrong!”
-Teacher training colleges then didn’t cover
+Teacher training colleges and universities then didn’t cover

 dyslexia at all.
 I know that In Australia dyslexia isn’t as